aromatt/xcopr/README.md

 * `-c COPROC`: a coprocess, stated as a shell command, which generates a stream of lines.
 By default, each coprocess created this way receives a copy of `xcopr`'s stdin.
-* `-p STRING`: a print-string which generates a stream of lines, potentially referencing other coprocesses or print-strings.
-This is a convenient shorthand for a coprocess like `awk {print ...}`.
+* `-p STRING`: a "printer" which generates a stream of lines, potentially referencing other coprocesses or printers.
+This is a convenient stand-in for a coprocess like `awk {print ...}`.
 * `COMMAND`: the command which generates the final output of `xcopr`.
-If omitted, the final output is that of the last-specified coprocess or print-string.
+If omitted, the final output is that of the last-specified coprocess or printer.

-Each coprocess (`-c`) and print-string (`-p`) generates a stream (a sequence of lines).
-These streams may be referenced by the main command (or by other coprocesses and print-strings) using a simple substitution mechanism, described in greater detail below.
+Each coprocess (`-c`) and printer (`-p`) generates a stream (a sequence of lines).
+These streams may be referenced by the main command (or by other coprocesses and printers) using a simple substitution mechanism, described in greater detail below.

 ### Referencing Streams
 Each stream may be referenced by its position in the `xcopr` command using `%1`, `%2`, and so on. `%0` is the original stdin of `xcopr` itself.

-These references are called "stream variables," and they are conceptual similar to `\1` in `sed` or `$1` in `awk`: in the output of `xcopr`, a stream variable takes on a different value for each line processed.
+These references are called "stream variables," and they are conceptually similar to `\1` in `sed` or `$1` in `awk`: in the output of `xcopr`, a stream variable takes on a different value for each line processed.